John Varley Roberts: Leeds and Halifax

 At the age of 12, John Varley Roberts was appointed organist of nearby St John's, Farsley.
 He then went to study at the recently opened York and Ripon Diocesan Training College for Masters.
-In 1862 he became organist of St Bartholomew's, Armley.
-Varley Roberts was not Organist at the St Bartholomew's Church that we know today, complete with its world-famous Schulze organ, but the predecessor building and instrument, though he would have been there when the plans for the new building, though not the organ, were well advanced.
+In 1862, he became organist of St Bartholomew's, Armley.
+Varley Roberts was not the organist at St Bartholomew's Church that we know today, complete with its world-famous Schulze organ, but the predecessor building and instrument, though he would have been there when the plans for the new building, though not the organ, were well advanced.
 By this time, Roberts wished to marry Elizabeth Yates Jane Maning, daughter of the Vicar of Farsley.
 The Reverend Maning strongly disapproved, however.
 For a time, her father may have sent her away in an attempt to cool Roberts’ ardour and break up the relationship, but the couple later eloped together.
 They were married in May 1866 at Ilkley Parish Church by licence, with no member of her family signing the register.
 Elizabeth Varley Roberts died in July 1917.
 Their one child, Gertrude, was born in 1868.
 Varley Roberts gave his father's Rank or Profession as 'Gentleman' in the Marriage Register, though whether a 'Farmer of Seven Acres', formerly a Clothier, could really pass as a Gentleman in mid-nineteenth-century terms is a moot point.

 Roberts moved to Halifax Parish Church in 1868.
 By 1871 at the latest he was living with his wife and daughter in the newly fashionable area of North Park at 86 King Cross Street, in a house large enough to require the services of a live-in servant, and was describing himself in that year's census as 'Professor of Music'.
 The family were still resident there ten years later.
 Interestingly, his next door neighbour in 1881, Thomas L Booth, also described himself as a 'Professor of Music'.